-The Bachelor of Science-completion nursing program begins each semester (August, January, or May).
-Applications are accepted on a rolling basis and students may be admitted into any one of the three semester start dates.
+The Bachelor of Science-completion nursing program option begins each semester (September, January, or May).
+Applications are accepted on a rolling basis and students may be admitted into any one of the three semester start dates, although May starts are encouraged for continuous completion.
 This program is primarily offered online.
 Qualified applicants are expected to meet all admission criteria as well as essential functions of the program.